Luger-Lab/coding-tutorials/README.md

 ## EM analysis - RELION
 ## EM analysis - cryoSparc
-## Crystallography analysis - Phenix
-## Crystallography analysis - iMosflm
+## Crystallography analysis - CCP4
 ## Molecular dynamics - AMBER
 After obtaining a structure, it is often informative to simulate it under different conditions and perturbations using molecular dynamics (MD) simulations.
 These simulations can help you understand how stable parts of the structure are as well as what impact specific perturbations might have.
 AMBER is a proprietary Python-based software which academic labs can use for a small fee.
 We will discuss how MD works generally, how to set up a simulation using AMBER, and how to interpret and analyze the resulting simulations.
 We will also discuss the main caveats of MD simulations.

 ## Molecular dynamics - GROMACS
 GROMACS is another MD simulation software.
 One of its main advantages is that it is open source and free to use.
 This tutorial will cover the same aspects as the AMBER tutorial, as well as a discussion of how the two softwares differ and when to use each.

-## Presentation - Making figures
+## Presentation - Making figures and talks
 This tutorial will cover tips on how to present structural data, graphs, and figures in papers and talks.
 We will also go into how to tailor these to a specific audience, choose colors, and keep figures focused to convey specific meaning.

-## Presentation - Making talks
 Making a salient talk is one of the hardest skills to master for academic researchers.
 Much of this presentation will be adapted from the work of [Dan Larramore](link to dans website), who's talk on this subject can be found [here](insert dans talk).
 We also discuss how to integrate structural data into talks, use powerful features of Microsoft PowerPoint, and create interactive slides.